Total Cost of Ownership

 Should I Be Trying to Decrease TCO?

-It seems like a valid question.
+It seems like a valid question with an easy answer.
 Should I be trying to decrease the TCO of a certain item?
 The answer isn’t always straightforward.
 The cost of a purchased resource isn’t a bad thing.
 In fact, it is a valuable tool to help determine the cost, especially in comparison to the value brought.

 As a reminder, TCO does not encompass the total value that a resource brings to your organization; this is only to measure the costs associated with purchasing, maintaining, and eventually disposing of an item.
 An item with a higher TCO does not equate to more value brought to the organization.
 In the same vein, an item with a low TCO does not mean that the resource isn’t valuable.